mitzaa/COSC345-Helmet/README.md

 And their suggestions will be helpful as we continue to evolve the game.

+- Note:
+Documentation is not yet hosted on GitHub Pages.

 Please see below for information on how to run Culturle on your computer!